 “The uniqueness is great but there’s also often a challenge.
 Because if no one has ever done it before, how do you communicate that and get that across the potential founders?”

-Since UCreate’s business model is unique, the biggest challenge for them is to get people to understand what they’re doing basically.
-The need to showcase the value, 90% of the startups fail but 90% of their startups are still going.
+Since Founder and Lightning’s business model is unique, their biggest challenge is getting people to understand what they’re doing basically.
+The need to showcase the value is that 90% of the startups fail, but 90% are still going.
 So each time, they have to get that across to people.

 Common entrepreneurial mistakes